jerryz-hello/ReSTORErant/README.md

 # ReSTORErant

 Connect your restaurant to local wholesalers easier than ever before!
+[Try it out now!](http://restorerant.herokuapp.com/)

 ## What Does ReSTORErant Do?